[Last update: June 16, 2020]

 - Open the Webhooks section.

-You really do not need to setup webhooks manually when using Microsoft Flow, but the webhook dialog can be of interest in case you are working with other Workflow Automation services or with your own custom developed web service end points.
+You really do not need to setup webhooks manually when using Power Automate but the webhook dialog can be of interest in case you are working with other Workflow Automation services or with your own custom developed web service end points.

 Known limitations and roadmap:

 I believe that with this first implementation of the Survey123 Connector you will be able to do quite a bit, but there are some known limitations I want to highlight:

 - Attachments are not going to be exposed in the Dynamic Content dialog.
 You cannot reference attachments manually either.
 We are working towards enabling access to attachments within Flow in a future release (planned for version 3.10)

-- Data from repeats will also be missing in Microsoft Flow at the moment (planned for version 3.10).
+- Data from repeats will also be missing in your Flow at the moment (planned for version 3.10).